hukl/shortcut.io_old/README.md

 * Redis
 * wkhtmltoimage

+## Icons
+The icons I used are from this icon set: http://gentleface.com/free_icon_set.html

+I bought the library but they are also available for free under the Creative Commons Attribution-NonCommercial license.

+If you want to use them for a commercial project you have to buy a license!

 ## About the service running on http://shortcut.io/

 The bookmarks are backupped every hour and synced to an offsite